PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 The value returned from `require` is the `module.exports` property.

-In our code we overwrote this property with the `hsl` function, which is why we can call the result of `require` immediately (for example `require('./')(180, 100, 50)`).
+In our code we overwrote the `module.exports` property with the `hsl` function, which is why we can call the result of `require` immediately (for example `require('./')(180, 100, 50)`).
 An alternative approach is to simply append properties to the `exports` object, but this doesn't allow for exporting a function, only an object.

 ### There's more

 #### Adding tests

-If bugs arise, or we decide to make changes, or extend functionality it would be nice if we could run a single command that runs some checks against our code so we can be confident that we're not breaking anything we don't intend to break.
-We could lump all of our `node -p` checks from the main recipe into a single bash file, but there's a more standard and elegant.
+If bugs arise, or we decide to make changes, or extend functionality it would be nice if we could run a single command that runs some checks against our code so we can be confident that we're not unintentionally breaking anything.
+We could lump all of our `node -p` checks from the main recipe into a single bash (or batch) file, but there's a more standard and elegant approach.

 Let's write some tests.

-First we'll need a test library, let's use the `tap` library.
-This is simple, doesn't require it's own test runner, has built in coverage analysis and outputs a standard test rules format called TAP, the Test Anything Protocol which is used across many languages.
+First we'll need a test library, let's use the `tap` module.
+The `tap` tool is simple, doesn't require it's own test runner, has built in coverage analysis and outputs TAP, the Test Anything Protocol, which is used across many languages.

 ```sh
 npm install --save-dev tap